Skip to main content

 HbA1c (%) 8.08 6.14 -24.0%

 These data, particularly from prospective registry studies, demonstrate that the metabolic benefits of testosterone therapy are not merely transient.
 The sustained reduction in weight, visceral adiposity, and key glycemic markers over many years points to a fundamental and durable recalibration of the body’s metabolic state.
-This occurs through the persistent influence of optimized testosterone levels on gene expression, cellular function, and systemic inflammation, solidifying its role as a powerful modulator of in the appropriate clinical population.
+This occurs through the persistent influence of optimized testosterone levels on gene expression, cellular function, and systemic inflammation, solidifying its role as a powerful modulator of glucose control in the appropriate clinical population.

 References